timamaryin/vendors-from-ix/README.md

 ## Requirements
-If filename is provided to the script as a parameter than comma separated text file is assumed with one MAC address per line: aa:bb:cc:11:22:33,something
+If the filename is provided to the script as a parameter than text file is assumed with one MAC address per line in "show arp" style:

+aa:bb:bb:11:22:33 10.20.30.40      hostname    xe-1/1/0

 In order to connect to a Juniper router netconf/ssh is used with PyEZ library It should be installed, more info [here](https://github.com/Juniper/py-junos-eznc)